Achievable logoAchievable logo

 What you’ll learn

-• Finding a derivative with the limit process
+• Limit definitions: Find a derivative function using the formal limit definitions.

 Average rate of change